lukereimer/spinen-artifactory/README.md

 # spinen-artifactory-cookbook

-Installs Artifactory Pro using the build in installService.sh script, but adds necessary user, diretories, and installs java.
+Installs Artifactory Pro using the built in installService.sh script, but adds necessary user, diretories, and installs java.

 ## Supported Platforms